radrbiz/radarj/README.md

 ##1, radar-lib
   Radar java library for account, transactions, ledger and crypto algorithms.

+  For details, the whole development documentation was published in [https://radarlab.org/dev/](https://radarlab.org/dev/) .

   Repository contents in src/main/java/ :
 ####    api:
-  implement wrap classes of radard WebSocket API
+  implement wrap classes of radard WebSocket API .

+  The WebSocket API interactive document is published in [https://radarlab.org/dev/radar-api-tool.html](https://radarlab.org/dev/radar-api-tool.html) .

 ####    btc:
   some functions of Bitcoin, for comparison
 ####    client: